Sara Daavettila: Early life and junior tour

+Career

-College career
+College years

 Daavettila began playing for the North Carolina Tar Heels as the Intercollegiate Tennis Association (ITA)'s top-ranked incoming freshman of 2016–17.
 She won the ITA Carolina Regionals singles title in the fall of 2016.
 She played mostly at No. 2 singles in the regular season, going 20–7 to help North Carolina win the Atlantic Coast Conference (ACC) Championship, and was named ACC Freshman of the Year.
 She reached the quarterfinals of the NCAA Championships in singles, finishing the season ranked No. 14 in singles with an overall record of 43–11.

 Daavettila went 29–12 in singles in her sophomore season in 2017–18.
 She helped North Carolina win the ITA Team Indoor Championship, being named most outstanding player, and defend the ACC Championship.
 She and teammate Alle Sanford reached the semifinals of the NCAA Championships in doubles, having entering the event as an alternate.
 North Carolina again defended the ACC Championship in her junior season in 2018–19 and reached the semifinals of the NCAA Championships as a team.
 Daavettila again won the ITA Carolina Regionals singles title and made the quarterfinals of the NCAA singles tournament, finishing the year with a singles record of 32–8 and ranked at No. 12.

 Daavettila won the ITA National Fall Championships singles title in the fall of 2019–20, beating No. 1 Estela Perez-Somarriba of Miami in the semifinals and Anna Turati of Texas in the final.
 She went 23–2 in singles and 13–5 in doubles to rank No. 5 in singles and No. 4 in doubles with Alexa Graham at the end of the pandemic-shortened season.
 This season and next season, she was again named most outstanding player at the ITA Team Indoor Championships, helping North Carolina win consecutive indoor titles in 2020 and 2021.
 She reached the No. 1 singles ranking in April 2021 as she went 22–2 in her final season.
 North Carolina, on a 48-match winning streak, won the ACC Championship but were upset in the semifinals of the NCAA Championships, where Daavettila made the NCAA singles semifinals.
 Her college career ended ranked No. 3 in singles and doubles, and she received the ACC Player of the Year Award and the Honda Sports Award as the nation's top college tennis player.
 She graduated with a bachelor's degree in communication studies in May 2021.

-Professional career
+Professional

 Daavettila debuted on the ITF Women's World Tennis Tour in 2013 at age 15.
 She was selected to the USTA Collegiate Summer Team in mid-2021.
 She reached her first ITF doubles final at a W15 tournament in San Diego, California, in June 2022, partnering former North Carolina teammate Makenna Jones, and reached her first ITF singles final at a W15 event in Champaign, Illinois, in November 2022.
 She won her first professional titles at the next year's W15 event in San Diego in June 2023, where she won in singles and doubles with Katherine Hui.